rmm5t/ryan.mcgeary.org/_posts/2011-02-09-vendor-everything-still-applies.md

 until we went to deploy and took a look at the production environment that we realized we should have been developing against Ruby Enterprise Edition (REE) instead of MRI.

-If using RVM, keep your `.rvmrc` file simple by only specifying the Ruby version.
-For example:

-{% highlight bash %}
-rvm ruby-1.8.6  # ZOMG, seriously?
-We still use this version?
-{% endhighlight %}

-Most teams tend to gitignore this file because they also specify a gemset (`rvm ruby-1.9.2@myapp`) or other personal configuration, and they don't want to impose those personal choices on the rest of the team.
-With a simpler `.rvmrc`, there's little reason not to check it in.

 ## Stop Using RVM Gemsets For Your Applications